Humanizing the Workplace

 - Provide a place of community.
 Employees spend a third, or more, of their lives at work.
 Creating a sense of community can contribute to belongingness, engagement, and loyalty.

 - Communicate in a manner that speaks to a multigenerational workforce.
 With five generations now in the workforce, it’s important for employers to ensure they’re meeting the diverse communication needs of their employees.
 Being attuned to those needs is an important way to humanize the workplace.

 - Hire with an eye toward grooming future leaders.
 Employees increasingly value the opportunity for personal and professional development.
 Promoting from within can yield big benefits for both employees and employers.

 Research suggests that most employees — 75% — quit their bosses, not their jobs.
-Creating a more humanizing workplace takes coordination and concerted effort from senior leaders, HR, and line managers and supervisors.
+Creating a more humanizing workplace takes coordination and concerted effort from senior leaders, HR, line managers, and supervisors.

 Recognizing the need for balance, the importance of whole-life wellness, and the need for support, encouragement, and balance can help organizations create a more human workplace environment where employees thrive, and businesses survive!